ray-project/ray/doc/source/cluster/cloud.rst

 .. note::

     If you already has remote redis instances, you can specify `--address=ip1:port1,ip2:port2...` to use them.
-The first one is primary and left are shards.
-Ray will use them if the primary one if it is reachalbe, otherwise fallback to create on local.
+The first one is primary and rest are shards.
+Ray will create a redis instance if the default is unreachable.

 **Then on each of the other nodes**, run the following.
 Make sure to replace ``<address>`` with the value printed by the command on the head node (it